Overview: importing meat products

 Inspection of imported meat products

-All imported shipments of meat products from countries other than the United States and all United States shipments designated for full organoleptic import inspection must be delivered to a an establishment where it will be stored and handled by a person who is licenced to store and handle imported meat products for inspection by a CFIA inspector.
+All imported shipments of meat products from countries other than the United States, Australia, and New Zealand designated for full organoleptic import inspection must be delivered to an establishment where it will be stored and handled by a person who is licensed to store and handle imported meat products for inspection by a CFIA inspector.
+For imported meat shipments from the United States, Australia, and New Zealand, only those shipments which are randomly designated by the Import Control Tracking System (ICTS) for full organoleptic inspection must be delivered to an establishment where it will be stored and handled by a person who is licensed to store and handle imported meat products for inspection by a CFIA inspector.

 When the shipments to be inspected arrive in the establishments the inspector must check for presence of seals, where necessary, on the transport containers and verify the numbers against those on the OMIC.
 In some instances, this function can be delegated to a responsible employee of the establishment when appropriate documented control is in place and has been accepted by the inspector.

-All imported shipments to be inspected must be staged inside the establishment to allow the inspector to carry out cursory, overall inspection of the shipment.
+All imported shipments to be inspected must be staged inside the establishment to allow the inspector to carry out cursory visual, overall inspection of the shipment.
 All shipping containers are examined for signs of damage and possible refrigeration failure during transport.

 Initial shipments from eligible foreign establishments